storacha/specs/w3-filecoin.md

 }
 ```

-Storefront MAY fail invocation if linked `content` has not yet been stored in the given space.
+The Storefront MAY fail the invocation if the linked `content` has not yet been stored in the given space.

 ```json
 {